mavi/visit-counter/README.md

     <img src="website.png" href="" alt="Example image of Website." />
 </a>

-- Maybe I'd change the script with Count API later.
+- Maybe later I could change the script with the CountAPI.